Get paid $1,300 to binge-watch 13 Stephen King movies

 If selected for the Scream Job, you’ll receive a ‘survival kit’ swag bag and a Fitbit to help you track your heart rate while watching the films.

-While there are dozens of films based on King’s books, USDISH.com narrowed their list down to 13 spooky classics for the Scream Job:
+While there are dozens of films based on King’s books, USDISH.com narrowed its list down to 13 spooky classics for the Scream Job:

 - “Carrie” (original or 2013 remake)